uhlenbrock/MU-IMS-422-522/progress.md

 - [ ] Update an individual order
   - [ ] View and edit orders; remove items from orders with the status of pending or paid
   - [ ] Change the status of an order according to the rules as outlined above

-*NOT* allowed to:

-- [ ] Modify any personal data aside from their own